Colloquium: Quantum anomalous Hall effect: Introduction

 Despite impressive progress \cite{chang2013experimental,chang2015high,mogi2015magnetic,ou2018enhancing}, the magnetic doping approach has the clear disadvantage that it inevitably degrades the sample quality and thus limits the critical temperature of the QAH state.
 It is therefore desirable to realize the QAH effect in materials with intrinsic magnetism.
-This goal was recently achieved in manually exfoliated MnBi$_2$Te$_4$ flakes \cite{deng2020quantum}.
-Separately, the QAH effect has now also been achieved in two-different moir\'e superlattice systems \cite{andrei2021marvels} that do not contain magnetic elements.
-In both magic-angle twisted bilayer graphene (TBG) \cite{serlin2020intrinsic}, and transition metal dichalcogenide (TMD) moiré superlattices \cite{li2021quantum}, the AH effect is driven not by local-moment spin magnetism in combination with spin-orbit coupling (SOC), but instead by unusual purely orbital magnetic states.
+This goal was recently achieved in manually exfoliated MnBi$_2$Te$_4$ flakes \cite{deng2020quantum}. \am{Separately, the QAH effect has now also been achieved \cite{sharpe2019emergent,serlin2020intrinsic,chen2020ferromagnetism} in moir\'e superlattice systems \cite{andrei2021marvels} that do not contain magnetic elements, including twisted bilayer graphene (TBG) \cite{sharpe2019emergent,serlin2020intrinsic}, ABC trilayer graphene on hexagonal boron nitride (\textit{h}-BN) \cite{chen2020ferromagnetism}, and transition metal dichalcogenide (TMD) heterobilayers \cite{li2021quantum}.
+In moir\'e superlattices}, the AH effect is driven not by local-moment spin magnetism in combination with spin-orbit coupling (SOC), but instead by unusual purely orbital magnetic states.

 Early developments in the theory of the QAH effect, and the work responsible for the effect's first experimental realization in magnetically doped TIs have both been discussed in a number of review papers \cite{chang2016quantum,he2018topological,weng2015quantum,tokura2019magnetic,liu2016quantum}.
 The aim of this Article is to provide a detailed description of the QAH effects that have been realized in magnetically doped TIs, the intrinsic magnetic TI MnBi$_2$Te$_4$, and moiré materials (Sec. \ref{Sec:II}).
 We seek to identify important features that are unique to each class of systems (Sec. \ref{Sec:MTI} to Sec. \ref{Sec:tbg}), and also to identify commonalities.
 We will also discuss potential applications of the QAH effect in quantum information devices, spintronics, and metrology and provide an outlook on future research directions (Sec. \ref{SectionVfutures}).